khulnasoft-lab/design.khulnasoft.com/contents/components/card.md

 #### Responsiveness

-The Card width is fluid by default.
+The card width is fluid by default.
 When presenting two or more static cards in a row, care must be taken to ensure the appropriate stacking occurs across breakpoints.

 #### Interactions